BigCiba/vscode-dota2-tools/resource/dump_panorama_events.md

 <code>SetInputFocus()</code>|Yes|Set focus to this panel.
 <code>SetPanelEnabled(bool enabled)</code>|Yes|Sets whether the given panel is enabled
 <code>SetPanelSelected(bool selected)</code>|Yes|Set whether this panel is :selected.
-<code>SwitchStyle(string slot, string class)</code>|Yes|Switch which class the panel has for a given attribute slot.
+<code>SwitchStyle(panoramasymbol slot, panoramasymbol class)</code>|Yes|Switch which class the panel has for a given attribute slot.
 Allows easily changing between multiple states.
 <code>TogglePanelSelected()</code>|Yes|Toggle whether this panel is :selected.
-<code>ToggleStyle(string class)</code>|Yes|Toggle whether a panel has the given CSS class.
+<code>ToggleStyle(panoramasymbol class)</code>|Yes|Toggle whether a panel has the given CSS class.
-<code>TriggerStyle(string class)</code>|Yes|Remove then immediately add back a CSS class from a panel.
+<code>TriggerStyle(panoramasymbol class)</code>|Yes|Remove then immediately add back a CSS class from a panel.
 Useful to re-trigger events like animations or sound effects.